dangeles/dangeles.github.io/_pages/contact.md

 ---
 title: Contact
-subtitle: This theme comes with a built-in contact form that's free and easy to set up.
+subtitle: I would love to hear from you!
+Feel free to reach out with any questions or comments.
 type: contact
-description: This theme comes with a built-in contact form that's free and easy to set up.
+description: Use this form to get in touch with me.
+I'll get back to you as soon as possible.
 ---

 {% include components/headers/contact-page-header.html %}

-{% include contact-form.html %}